 Your actual premium may be higher or lower depending on risk factors.

-How Much Should Life Insurance Cost?
+2. How Much Should Life Insurance Cost?

-Life insurance should cost between 1% and 5% of your annual income.
+There’s no fixed price for life insurance; however, life insurance costs between 1% and 5% of your annual income.

 For example: